pellcorp/creality-wiki/docs/rpi.md

 ### KlipperScreen

-The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3 or less with klipperscreen so the installer will install grumpyscreen for raspberry pi 3 devices only!

-You can force the installation of KlipperScreen afterwards by running:
+You can switch to KlipperScreen from GrumpyScreen by running:

 ```
 sudo systemctl stop grumpyscreen